Good Vibes Need Hard Boundaries

 There’s no good formalization of this process yet.4 No best practices that actually feel practiced.
 Everyone’s figuring it out in real time, and the loudest voices are either celebrating or mocking - rarely analyzing.

-But there’s a caveat: so far I’ve only tried this on tech I already know — Python, React, FastAPI.
+It’d be interesting to test the limits of vibe-coding (or rather my limits of how well I can speak the instruction language).
+So far I’ve only tried this on tech I already know - Python, React, FastAPI.
 Familiar territory where I can spot when the agent drifts and intervene before things spiral.
 That familiarity is doing a lot of heavy lifting.
 What happens when you try this on a completely unknown stack?
 When you can’t tell good output from bad?
-That would push you well past Level 3 into Level 4 or 5 territory — real delegation, not just supervised generation.
+That would push you well past Level 3 into Level 4 or 5 territory - real delegation, not just supervised generation.
 I’m curious enough to try it.
 That’s probably the next experiment.

-Somewhere in this process I also needed a logo.
-Couldn’t find an official one on the Google page, so I took an image of alpha, an image of DNA, merged them using the color scheme from the official AlphaGenome page — with the help of Google’s Nano banana.
+3. Somewhere in this process I also needed a logo.
+Couldn’t find an official one on the Google page, so I took an image of alpha, an image of DNA, merged them using the color scheme from the official AlphaGenome page - with the help of Google’s Nano banana.
 Applied Google’s Inter font for the text.
 Since the app is a wrapper on AlphaGenome, I wanted to preserve as much of the official visual identity as I could.
-The AI-assisted art generation process itself deserves its own entry. ↩
+The AI-assisted art generation process itself deserves its own entry.

 Enjoy Reading This Article?